-Internal links are very important for SEO.
+Internal links are important for SEO and UX alike.
 This comprehensive guide shows you what they are and how to optimize a website using inlinks.
 It is no longer enough to create a hierarchy, some breadcrumbs and navigation and say your internal links are optimized.
-You need an effective and scalable internal linking methodology to create contextually relevant internal links within the body of your content.
+You need an effective and scalable methodology to create contextually relevant internal connections within the body of your content.
 This guide shows you the principals behind internal linking and helps you develop a strong methodology for your own websites.

 What are Internal Links?